rizkybaihaqy/my-class-notes/topsus-rpl-arsitektur/week-2/software-architecture.md

 Examples of such patterns are Client-Server, Pipes and Filters, Data-based architectures, and others.

 In modern day architectures, the job of the architect comes down to mixing and matching existing sets of such readily available patterns to solve the problem at hand.

 ## Importance of Software Architecture

 - Architecture Selects Quality Attributes To Be Optimized For A System.
-- Architecture facilitates early - Modiprototyping.
+- Architecture facilitates early prototyping.
 - Architecture allows a system to be built component-wise.
 - Architecture helps to manage changes to the system.